globalmiles/ecommerce-node-sdk/README.md

 # Getting started

-API for E-commerce Partners.
+API for Ecommerce Partners.
 This document includes Cart, Discount, Payment, Order and Return related endpoints provided by Global Miles.

 ## How to Build